We've answered some common questions about Erasmus and Study Abroad below, but if you're still unsure then please get in touch!

 Please note that your grades achieved abroad will not be converted and will not be taken into account for calculating your degree classification.
 This means, for example, that if you study abroad during your entire Year 3, only grades achieved during your Year 4 will count towards your degree classification.

 Before participating in an exchange, you must document the modules you intend to take at the partner university in a learning agreement and seek your programme leader's approval.
-If you then proceed to complete the approved modules, the credits earned will be added to your Abertay transcript after your return.
+If you then proceed to pass/complete the approved modules, the credits earned will be added to your Abertay transcript after your return.

 Our European partners use the European Credit and Transfer System (ECTS) while Abertay is part of the Scottish Credit and Qualifications Framework (SCQF).
 One SCQF credit point is the equivalent of 0.5 ECTS credits, so a full workload of 60 SCQF credit points per semester equates to 30 ECTS credits.
 Our partners in the US have slightly different systems, but you will be looking to take roughly 12-15 credits in the US partner university per semester.